NebelNidas/yt-re/README.md

 5. If you want to, commit and push your work to a fork and open a PR with your changes.
 Please have a look at the [naming conventions](/CONVENTIONS.md) before submitting one.

 ## Gradle Tasks
-YT-Mappings uses Gradle to provide a number of utility tasks for working with the mappings.
+YT-RE uses Gradle to provide a number of utility tasks for working with the mappings.
 Please note, to run our build script **Java 17** is required!

 ### `enigma`